Installation of the Attachment Indexing pluginsEstimated Reading Time: 6 Minutes

-What to do after installation of indexing plug-ins?
+What to do after the installation of indexing plug-ins?

 How to enable automatic indexing of file attachments when they are uploaded?

 If you would like to auto-index the attached files as soon as they are uploaded, then there is another setting under "File Upload Settings" section of "Miscellaneous Settings".
-You can set the check box for "Index Attachments" as shown in image below.
+You can set the checkbox for "Index Attachments" as shown in the image below.

 Now you can upload attachments and they will be automatically indexed for search.

-You can also manually run indexation for existing file attachments whenever required from "Tools" » "Index Attachments" section of the admin control panel as show below.
+You can also manually run indexation for existing file attachments whenever required from "Tools" » "Index Attachments" section of the admin control panel as shown below.

-How does PHPKB searches the content of attached PDF Files?
+How does PHPKB search the content of the attached PDF Files?